 Agent’s Commission and the Purchase Price

-What is agent's commission in relation to the purchase price?
+How agent's commission relates to the purchase price

 Agent's commission in a property sale is a fee paid to the estate agent who was the effective cause of the sale, drawn directly from the purchase price once transfer is complete.
 The OTP must record the commission amount or percentage, whether VAT applies, and when commission becomes payable, typically on registration of transfer.
 When multiple agencies are involved without a sole mandate, the risk of competing commission claims arises, because more than one agent may be able to demonstrate a causal link to the sale.